 The events tab shows a list of all events used in the correlation function.
-The list includes the dates, forecast level, support level, travel time of the selected events, comments and tags (user configured in CorrelationEventSets file).
+The list includes the dates, forecast level, support level and travel time of the selected events.
 These can be sorted by clicking on the header of each column.